-Runaway and homeless youth are generally defined as unaccompanied young people who have run away or been forced to leave home and now reside in temporary situations, places not otherwise intended for habitation, or emergency shelters.
-The federal Runaway and Homeless Youth Act defines the population as being between 12-24 years of age.
-As of April 2017, New York State redefined RHY to be anyone under the age of 25 years, thereby laying the groundwork for the package of legislation before the Council today.
+As we discussed at length at an oversight hearing on September 28, 2017, runaway and homeless youth are generally defined as unaccompanied young people who have run away or been forced to leave home and now reside in temporary situations, places not otherwise intended for habitation, or emergency shelters.
+The federal Runaway and Homeless Youth Act defines the population as being between 12 and 24 years of age.
+As of April 2017, New York State redefined RHY to be anyone under the age of 25 and changed other portions of New York's Runaway and Homeless Youth Act, thereby laying the groundwork for two bills passed last session and the package before the Council today.

 It is notoriously difficult to accurately count the number of runaway and homeless youth in New York City, and this difficulty is a substantial barrier to the provision of adequate shelter and services.
 The only government-sponsored youth count is organized around the City's Point in Time (PIT) count, which takes place on a mid-winter night.
 Providers and advocates have long argued that the PIT and youth counts miss substantial portions of RHY.
 Reasons for this vary from arguments that the definition of RHY does not include significant parts of the population, such as those couch-surfing or engaging in survival sex, to arguments that youth experiencing homelessness have an ability to blend into the fabric of the City.
-Thus, both the PIT and related youth count serve as an inadequate snapshot of homeless youth on a particular day rather than a census of youth with unstable housing situations who are in need of City services.
+Although not the subject of this hearing, both the PIT and related youth count serve as an inadequate snapshot of homeless youth on a particular day rather than a census of youth with unstable housing situations who are in need of City services.
+This is an issue that should be examined in future Council hearings.